-Overall assessment and key assumptions
+Basic conditions and key assumptions

-For key assumptions and expected economic conditions on which our forecast is based can be found in the section headed “Macro and sector environment” in the Report on the economic position in the 2020 / 2021 Annual Report and this interim management report.
-The corresponding opportunities and risks are set out in the “Opportunity and risk report” that follows this section.
+The main assumptions and expected economic conditions on which our forecast is based can be found in the section headed “Macro and sector environment” in the “Report on the economic position.”
+For the corresponding opportunities and risks see the “Opportunity and risk report” that follows this section.
 This forecast is also based on the following key planning assumptions:

 The forecast assumes no effects from further possible portfolio measures.

 Expectations for 2022 / 2023

 In view of the present high economic and geopolitical uncertainty, the reliability of business development forecasts is limited.
 Therefore, our forecasts are expressed as ranges.
 Based on the expected economic conditions as of the date of this forecast, the underlying assumptions and the anticipated structural improvement in our businesses, we still consider the following view on the 2022 / 2023 fiscal year to be appropriate: